Glen412710/U13A2_Glen/README.md

 The recorded message from one of the students on my level group.
 There are some sentences that do not make sense because its have been incorrectly recorded and slow.
 The information that has been changed to make it more suitable to read, and it does not say that i need to make any improvements or changes to my website.

-With this feedback i had made a few changes on the about us page to have more and proper information about the company on what i think about of the local company.
+ I made a few changes on the about us page to have more and proper information about the company on what i think about of the local company.

-The reason for this change because I only have a bit information about the company and with a lot of lorem underneath it, so I decided to replace the lorem with more proper information about the company.
+The reason for this change because I only had a small amount of information about the company and a lot of lorem underneath it, so I decided to replace the lorem with the correct information about the company.

-The next changes i had made was the pictures for the phone version was not centered.
+The next changes I made was the images for the phone version was not centered.

-The reason for this change because the pictures for phone was off centered and out of place so I decided to center by using grid tutorials on how to use rows, columns & @media.
+The reason for this change because the images for phone was off centered and out of place so I decided to center by using grid tutorials on how to use rows, columns & @media.

 #### color scheme